JeffW12345/English-Draughts-Using-Spring-Boot/README.md

 library.
 The application code does not actively listen for messages to the clients - instead, they are received on a push basis, with the listening being handled by the library code.

+The server is able to send messages to either one of the Client objects relating to a game, or to both of them, in response to a message from either client.
+This is possible because:

+- Server-side mappings are used such that, if the id of one of the Client objects is known, the id of the other Client object can be determined.
+- Mapping is also in place to make it so that, if the server knows a client's id, the relevant Session object used for communication between that client and the server can be obtained.

 RUNNING INSTRUCTIONS
 ====================